 We have regular concerts throughout the school year as well as a biennial Music Tour and School Musical.

 We aim to take most year groups out on fieldwork throughout the year.
 We also make extensive use of the school and its grounds.
-Our main residential fieldwork is carried out on the world renowned Jurassic coast – taking in the beautiful Lulworth Cove and Durdle Door as well as exploring Weymouth and Lyme Regis.
-We plan on adding a trip to Italy in the near future, exploring the tectonic and coastal features as well as historic points of interest.
+Our main residential fieldwork is carried out on the world renowned Jurassic Coast – taking in the beautiful Lulworth Cove and Durdle Door as well as exploring Weymouth and Lyme Regis.
+We are also excited to be going to Italy this year, visiting Rome, Vesuvius and the Amalfi Coast.

 We strongly believe in the importance of seeing live theatre, it is an inspirational tool for performance work and also a great way to develop reflective and evaluating skills.
-We enjoy regular theatre visits to Stratford and London as well as to more local venues such as Guildford and Woking.
+We enjoy regular theatre visits to Stratford and London as well as to more local venues.